Fausto de Martini

 Born in Quebec, Jonathan started his creative path with a degree in classical animation filmmaking from Sheridan College in Ontario and a certificate in computer animation from Cyclone Art and Technologies in Quebec.
 After working on feature films at Hybride Technologies in Montreal, Jonathan joined Blizzard’s cinematic team where he assembled and founded the Matte Painting Department, which he continues to supervise.

-Art Director, Gameloft
+Art Director, Cloud Imperium Games

-Educated at Otis College of Art and Design, Lance is an established art director and surface designer who has worked at Electronic Arts, THQ Inc., and now Gameloft.
+Educated at Otis College of Art and Design, Lance is an established art director and surface designer who has worked at Electronic Arts, THQ Inc., Gameloft, and now Cloud Imperium Games.
 His game credits include Medal of Honor: Airborne, G.I.
 Joe: The Rise of Cobra, Uncharted: Drake’s Fortune and Gex 3D: Enter the Gecko.
 Additionally, he has contributed his skills to several feature films including Ultraviolet, Serenity, Constantine, Shrek 2, The Lord of the Rings: The Return of the King, The Lord of the Rings: The Two Towers, The Postman, Contact and Anaconda.